The best hotels in Ravello

 Also: don't book anything on or directly below the SS163 coastal road if you're a light sleeper.
 The SITA buses run until late and start early.
 Ravello's hilltop position is the whole point. hotels that aren't actually up on the ridge are missing it entirely.

-Ravello's best neighborhoods
+Ravello's best hotel regions

 Ravello is tiny. you can walk the whole town in 20 minutes.
 But where you sleep still matters.
 Prioritize the Piazza Duomo zone first: you're in the heart of everything, and the views from that ridge are the whole reason people come here.